Hilbert polynomial of length functions: Abstract

 \section{Abstract}

-Let L be a general length function for modules over a Noetherian ring R. We use L to define Hilbert series and polynomials for R[X]-modules.
-The leading term of any such polynomial is an invariant of R[X]-modules, which refines the algebraic entropy.
+Let $\lambda$ be a general length function for modules over a Noetherian ring R. We use $\lambda$ to introduce Hilbert series and polynomials for R[X]-modules, measuring the growth rate of~$\lambda$.
+We show that the leading term $\mu$ of the Hilbert polynomial is an invariant of the module, which refines both the algebraic entropy and the receptive algebraic entropy; its degree is a suitable notion of dimension for $R[X]$-modules.

+Similar to algebraic entropy, $\mu$ in general is not additive for exact sequence of $R[X]$-modules: we demonstrate how to adapt of certain entropy constructions to this new invariant.